huangfuxiao/IP/README.md

 * Basic information: Socket address(src IP, dst IP, src port, dst port), node, UPD link

-* State machine: We have implemented most TCP state machine
+* State machine: We have implemented the entire TCP state machine

 * Send window: We implement the send window by a sending buffer and couple pointers: LastByteWritten, LastByteAcked, LastByteSent, BytesInFlight; Sending buffer stores data that need to be sent; BytesInFlight stores the number of data bytes that has already been sent before and waits for ack; When the user needs to send data, these data may be appended into the tail of the sender buffer; When the sending data thread is ready to send data, the thread will pop data from the head of the writing buffer and increase the flight bytes number; When acks arrives, the flight bytes number will be decreased.